jeffmcmahan/TYPEOF/README.md

 ```
 <hr/>
 ## N.b.: Here's what it isn't.
 TYPEOF is not intended to guarantee the correctness of a program.
-That is not how javascript works, and not how I wish to work.
-TYPEOF sharply limits the variety and incidence of runtime mischief.
-It also improves enormously the quality of feedback provided by the console when something bad happens.
+That is not how javascript works, and not how I wish it to work.
+Instead, TYPEOF sharply limits the variety and incidence of runtime mischief.
+It also improves the quality of feedback provided by the console when something bad happens.
 In other words, it delivers the benefits of correctness without correctness as such.
 <hr/>

 ## Examples